3 Common Pomeranian Behaviour Problems (And How To Fix Them)

 Pomeranians were bred down from larger German Spitz sled dogs weighing 30+ pounds.
 They were miniaturised in the Pomerania region (Poland/Germany border) in the 1800s.

-Queen Victoria fell in love with the breed during a visit to Italy in 1888, bringing several back to England and breeding them even smaller (her dogs were about 12 pounds).
-Her promotion made them fashionable, and they were refined into the 3-7 pound companions we know today.
+Queen Victoria fell in love with the breed during a visit to Italy in 1888.
+She brought several back to England and bred them even smaller—her dogs were about 12 pounds.
+Her promotion made them fashionable, and they were refined into the 3-7 pound dogs we know today.

 What were they bred to do?